Extremal subsets in geodesically complete spaces with curvature bounded above: Introduction

 \begin{thm} $E^k$ is $k$-rectifiable, i.e., there exists a countable family of Lipschitz maps $f_i:A_i\to E^k$, where $A_i\subset\mathbb R^k$, such that $\bigcup_{i=1}^\infty f_i(A_i)$ has full measure in $E^k$ (with respect to the $k$-dimensional Hausdorff measure).
 Moreover, $E^k$ contains a Lipschitz manifold of dimension $k$ that is dense in $E^k$ and open in $E$. \end{thm}

 Compare the above theorems with \cite[Theorems 1.2, 1.3]{LN:geod}.

-\begin{rem} The set of manifold points in $E^k$ does not have full measure in general.
+\begin{rem} The set of manifold points in $E^k$ does not always have full measure.
 See \cite[Example 6.9]{NSY}.
 On the other hand, in the CBB case, the set of non-manifold points in $E^k$ has Hausdorff dimension at most $k-1$ (\cite[Theorem 1.1]{F:reg}).
-See also Remark \ref{rem:homeo}. \end{rem}
+The reason for this difference can be found in Remark \ref{rem:homeo}. \end{rem}

 \begin{rem} In the proofs of the above theorems, we first show that the Hausdorff dimension of any open subset of an extremal subset is an integer.
-This is enough to define the local dimension as above.
+This is enough to define the local dimension by \eqref{eq:dim}.
 Then we prove Theorems \ref{thm:reg} and \ref{thm:mfd}.
 Finally we deduce Theorem \ref{thm:dim} from these two. \end{rem}

+It should be mentioned that there is a notion of wall singularity of GCBA spaces introduced by Nagano \cite{N:wall}.
+This notion has some relation with extremal subsets, but we will not treat it in this paper.